What is an employee recognition program?

 So to make sure everybody gets the recognition they deserve, when they deserve it - let’s look at what you should keep in mind when setting up an employee recognition programme.

-Best practices for setting up a reward and recognition scheme
+Best practices for setting up an employee reward and recognition framework

-Let’s look at some practical ideas on how you can best set up a recognition scheme that benefits everyone involved.
+Let’s look at some practical ideas and employee recognition examples that show how you can best set up a recognition scheme that benefits everyone involved.

 Establish criteria for what constitutes rewardable behaviour or actions